 Unfolding of Infant’s Natural Gross Motor Development by Dr. Emmi Pikler.
 Charming illustrations and clear descriptions describe what infants naturally do when they are allowed to make their own discoveries rather than being urged by adults to develop their motor skills.

 Sleeping With Your Baby: A Parent’s Guide to Cosleeping by James J. McKenna.
 Ph.D.
 This is a wonderful book backed by research that explains why cosleeping makes sense and how to do it safely.
 We all need to read this book and recommend it to parents.
+This book is written mostly with parents in mind.

 Retro Baby by Anne H. Zachry, PhD, OTR/L is a great book for us to read and recommend to parents.
 It is full of tips to help parents minimize equipment and gear while enhancing their babies’ development with fun activities.